ifokeev/telegram-ai-agent/README.md

 - Asynchronous operations using asyncio
 - Typing indicators for a more natural conversation flow
 - Function calling for AI-powered tools
+- Customizable logging
+- Streamlit UI for easy interaction with the agent

 ## Installation